-TL1000S always performed well on the dyno making between 110 and 120 horsepower at the rear wheels.
+However, the TL1000S consistently delivered impressive results on the dyno, producing between 110 and 120 horsepower at the rear wheel.

-Both peak figures are produced at higher rpm than claimed.
-Typically, TL1000S produce their peak power between 8000 and 10,000 rpm and torque between 6500 rpm and 8000 rpm as evident in the dyno graph.
+Typically, the Suzuki TL1000S reached its maximum power output between 8000 and 10,000 rpm, while torque peaked between 6500 rpm and 8000 rpm, as evidenced by the dyno graph.

 Suzuki TL1000S in-gear acceleration

 The TL1000S is overgeared from the factory.

 First gear is too short and could have been extended by 10 mph for better performance and without losing much in the way of instant throttle response.

 On the other hand, second and third gears are about right, while the fourth, fifth, and sixth gears are slightly longer than necessary and could be shorter.

 Typically, large 1000 cc twin-cylinder motorcycles do not rev as high compared to their four-cylinder counterparts, which often leads designers of sporty twins to have longer gearing in the higher gears, especially in top gear.